 - 3. Earned a cumulative total of at least 66 credit hours. - 4.
-Give signed authorization and have his/her current transcript sent to the designated lowerdivision institution of higher education for the purpose of determining whether he/she is eligible to receive an associate's degree from that institution.
+Give signed authorization for his/her current transcript to be sent to the designated lower-division institution of higher education for the purpose of determining whether he/she is eligible to receive an associate's degree from that institution.